lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ---
 layout: post
 title: "Routing in VIPER Architure"
-date: 2018-03-28
+date: 2018-05-02
 ---

 ## Introduction

-A VIPER Router moves the responsibility of navigation back to where it belongs: the routing ViewControllers.
+In the VIPER architecture, the responsibility of scene navigation is placed where it belongs: in the routing ViewController.
+A ViewController which routes Scenes is known as a Router.

-VIPER uses Routers so that ViewControllers (and their associated stack) can be rendered independently of their container ViewControllers.
-For example, a ViewController that is part of a sequence governed by a NavigationController can also be reused in a modal presentation.
+A VIPER Router is implemented in a way that a ViewController (and the rest of its VIP stack) can be rendered without being dependent on its presenting or presented ViewController.
+For example, a ViewController that is part of a sequence governed by a NavigationController can also be reused in a modal or split presentation.

 ### The Function of a Router